Timezone (video arcades): History

 In 2003, Timezone Malaysia closed due to collapse of venue after three years of operation, having opened in 1999.

 Timezone opened its first Indian arcade at Inorbit Mall in 2004.

 In December 2017, TEEG announced that they had purchased the bowling and entertainment division of Ardent Leisure in order to merge it with its Timezone entertainment business, forming a combined entertainment group encompassing Timezone, AMF, Kingpin and Playtime.
 TEEG now operates in six countries with over 250 locations.
 All AMF bowling centres in Australia were rebranded as Zone Bowling.
 Centres in New Zealand were rebranded Xtreme Entertainment.

 In February 2018 the chain expanded to Vietnam.

 In November 2018, TEEG announced that all Playtimes venues would slowly be rebranded to Timezone.
 The last Playtime centre converted to Timezone in June 2019.

 In February 2019, TEEG opened its first of many dual branded venues of Zone Bowling and Timezone locations in Westfield Garden City.

 In 2019, TEEG began rebranding their existing New Zealand bowling centres, Xtreme Entertainment, as dual-branded Zone Bowling and Timezone venues, beginning with their Garden City (Christchurch) venue.

 In July 2021, After 20 years, TEEG made Timezone's return into South Australia by opening up a dual branded venue in Woodville, SA.
-In the same month, TEEG made a deal to purchase multiple TunzaFun locations in South Australia and Victoria and rebrand these to under Timezone venues, with Tea Tree Plaza, Elizabeth and Fountain Gate stores to be rebranded.
+In the same month, TEEG made a deal to purchase multiple TunzaFun locations in South Australia and Victoria and rebrand these to under Timezone venues, with Tea Tree Plaza, Elizabeth, Plenty Valley, and Fountain Gate stores to be rebranded.

 Indonesian operations were fully acquired in 2023, previously owned by the Matahari department store.